LoveSongBB/1800_202210_DTC10/README.md

 ## General Info
 This browser based web application to ...
-* Hi my name is Changwhi Oh.
-I am excited about this project
+* Hi my name is Evon.
+I'm excited about this project because ...

 ## Technologies
 Technologies used for this project:
 * HTML, CSS